AlxPapa/testing_automation_web_practice_Amazon/README.md

 Step 1: Environment Setup

-1.1 Install Python -minumun verion is 3.9/
+1.1 Install Python (minumun verion is 3.9)
 Download and install the latest Python version from the official website.

     https://www.python.org/downloads/